-A credit note is a bit like a reverse invoice; something to cancel out – partially or completely – an invoice you have issued in the past.
+A credit note is a bit like a reverse invoice or a refund; something to cancel out – partially or completely – an invoice you have issued in the past.
 It may be for the full amount of an invoice or it may be for less in the case of a partial refund.

 You might issue a credit note if: